ralph-groupscholar/ralph-experiment/ralph-progress.md

 # Ralph Progress

+## 2026-02-08
+- Adds restore command to reload state from snapshots with optional backups.
+- Documents snapshot restore usage in the README.

 ## 2026-02-07
 - Adds an inspect command to surface agent details, workspace health, and log tail output.